 There is a convenient waterproof zippered pouch beneath its fixed lid that you can use for your valuables such as a wallet, phone or passport.

 The front part features a snow-safety compartment that you can access by using two zippers which together form an inverted L shape.

 The PIEPS Summit allows you to easily access the compartments of the backpack without much fiddling.

 There are three points of access that include a backpanel access, the full-length side zipper along with its traditional top-loading mouth which is designed with a snow skirt.

 The Scott Patrol E1 is a relatively new entrant to the ski backpack palette.
 It is a premium quality ski backpack with premium features such as its innovative fan-based airbag design.

 It features an Alpride E1 airbag which is powered by a supercapacitor that works like a rechargeable battery.
 This airbag is fully electronic and is rechargeable via an AA battery or USB.

 The Scott Patrol E1 has a design advantage over the Mammut airbag whose CO2-powered airbag cannot be deployed without spending the canister, a design that limits skier’s ability to conveniently practice deployment.

 The E1 can be inflated and will need only a quick recharge instead of having to refill a canister like in Mammut Protection.
-This design allows you to easily practice its deployment for better safety preparedness before you go out skiing with this backpack.
+This design allows you to easily practice its deployment.
+This is helpful for better safety preparedness before you go out skiing with this backpack.

 Once you deploy the airbag, the E1 fan will also spin continuously to keep the backpack inflated even in instances where it has been punctured by either a tree or a rock.
 Its fan-based design allows you to travel with this back to various ski destinations without worrying about where to find CO2.